parjun585/Customer-Segmentation-/Credit Card User Segmentation/readme.md

 - Explore deeper feature engineering to identify new customer behaviors.
 - Integrate customer segmentation with real-time business data for live predictions.

-## Acknowledgments
-Special thanks to the [Click here to get the data](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata) and resources on clustering and machine learning for guidance and support.